 - access to your primary email address registered with WePay or the Platform; and

 - sufficient storage space to save past Communications or an installed printer to print them.

 By giving your consent, you are confirming that you have access to the necessary equipment and are able to receive, open, and print or download a copy of any Communications for your records.
 It is important for you to retain copies of Communications because they may not be accessible in your Account at a later date.

 How to Withdraw Your Consent

-You may withdraw your consent to receive Communications electronically by contacting us through Customer Support, including by writing to us at "WePay, Inc., 350 Convention Way, Suite 200, Redwood City, CA 94063."
-If you withdraw your consent to receive Communications electronically, WePay may deny your registration for an Account, restrict or close your Account, or charge you additional fees for paper copies.
+You may withdraw your consent to receive Communications electronically by contacting Customer Support, including by writing to "WePay, Inc., 3223 Hanover St., Palo Alto, CA 94304."
+If you withdraw your consent to receive Communications electronically, WePay or the Platform may deny your registration for an Account, restrict or close your Account, or charge you additional fees for paper copies.